Farm & Village

 The Litton Loop is a wonderful walk from the door, taking you through Cressbrook Dale and across Litton Edge to neighbouring Tideswell.

-The Red Lion pub, school, village community shop and Post Office all sit around the village green, complete with stocks and village cross.
-Just the place to sit and watch the world go by on one of the many wooden benches.
-For the more adventurous, the newly refurbished playground and sensory garden offers both young and old a lovely space to play and relax.
+The Red Lion, a traditional friendly pub, which serves great food, is at the heart of the village, along with the Litton community shop and post office.
+Pretty limestone cottages line the village greens, which are just the place to sit on one of the wooden benches and watch the world go by, with an ice cream from the shop!
+For the more adventurous, the playground and sensory garden offers both young and old a lovely space to play and relax.

 Just a short walk away is the larger village of Tideswell, which has a small supermarket, along with a selection of independent local shops, cafes and pubs.

 The Farm has been home to the Weston family for over fifty years.
 It is a livestock farm with both cattle and sheep.
 We have Holstein cattle, the black and white ones, which calve in the summer and autumn.